 Selenium is known as the miracle life element (5).
 Bamboo shoots contain selenium which is very helpful for the heart, act as an antioxidant and other health-related problems.

-Health benefits and side effects of bamboo shoots
+Health benefits of bamboo shoots

 1. Controls blood pressure